-The information on this page looks at three types of income category: average household income; average equivalised household income after housing costs; and households living in fuel poverty.
+The information on this page looks at four types of income category: average household income; average equivalised household income after housing costs; households living in fuel poverty and median net equivalised household PAYE and benefits income.
 Fuel poverty is said to occur when in order to heat its home to an adequate standard of warmth a household needs to spend more than 10% of its income on total fuel use.